 MFAT's advocacy for the protection of whales is largely through the International Whaling Commission (IWC), and we work closely with the Department of Conservation (DOC) to develop whale conservation policy.

 New Zealand is a firm supporter of the IWC's moratorium on commercial whaling, which came into effect in 1986.
 We are also a strong supporter of whale sanctuaries (including the Southern Ocean Sanctuary), which are an important way to support the global recovery of depleted whale stocks and also provide an opportunity for research into whale populations.
 In keeping with this, we support non-lethal international whale research programmes, such as the Southern Ocean Research Partnership.
 We also support the work of the IWC's Conservation Committee, which works to alleviate threats to whales and other cetaceans.

-We remain strongly opposed to 'scientific whaling' in the Southern Ocean and North Pacific.
-New Zealand strongly believes that such research can be achieved using non-lethal research methods.
+We remain strongly opposed to 'scientific’ whaling in the Southern Ocean and North Pacific.
+New Zealand strongly believes that whale research can be carried out using non-lethal methods.

 The IWC is the international organisation responsible for the management and conservation of whales.
 The IWC’s founding document is the 1946 International Convention for the Regulation of Whaling.

 The IWC can set measures to protect certain species, designate specific areas as whale sanctuaries, prescribe the seasons and areas in which whaling can take place, and set limits on the number and size of whales that can be caught.

 In 1982 the IWC introduced a moratorium on commercial whaling which took effect in 1986.
 The IWC has also established two whale sanctuaries – one in the Indian Ocean (1987) and the other in the Southern Ocean (1994).